“Not a feckin’ chance. No way. But wait – sure we’re here now, we may as… NO! Balls to that..!”

 4 – Aid your climb with a stick

-You can rent them off a bloke in a little hut in the car park for around three euro (you get one fifty back if memory serves correct).
+You can rent them from a bloke in a little hut in the car park for around three euro (you get one fifty back if memory serves correct).

 They’re dead handy on the way up and make things an awful lot easier on the way down.
 Just don’t be tempted to whack someone with it.